 - 1 high-efficiency vacuum bag (11-inch-by-11 inch)

 Get the full instructions and print the template on the Indiana University website.
 Just print the template on an 8.5-by-11-inch page at 100% with no scaling and follow the folding instructions.
+You can also watch Wu go through the folding process in a YouTube video.

 No-Sew Shop Towel Mask